trudiekennedy/trudiekennedy/README.md

 ### Hi there, I'm Trudie! :blush:
 I'm currently an apprentice software developer with Makers Academy.
-I previously completed a software engineering course with HyperionDev and DfE where I learnt about:
+I previously completed a software engineering course with HyperionDev and DfE.
+I've been learning about:
 - Python
+- Javascript
+- Kotlin
+- C#
-- Sqlite
+- SQL
 - HTML/CSS
+- React
 - Django

+During the bootcamp portion of my course, I've participated in pair & mob programming as well as test driven development.
+I'm trying to put everything I've learnt in to practise (with mixed success!)

 Some of my previous course projects can be found [here](https://github.com/trudiekennedy/finalCapstone).